CallocGD/PyBroma/README.md

 ## Cool Will Geode Add This Library To Their Repositories?
 I don't know, I doubt it but you'll just have to ask them and be paitient about it.

+## Bugs
+-  Platform uses the `None` Keyword Enum and this can be confusing to python users and is also uncompilable.
+This change is an Internal bug on broma's end and not my own fault